-If I had to describe my approach to photography, I would say that I shoot with a jazz sensibility.
+I approach my photography with a jazz sensibility.
 Projects start with a general idea or mood, but each shoot is an improvisation.
-The images are shaped by the the moment and the subject itself.
-Ultimately, what I’m pursuing is essence.
+The images are shaped by the moment and the subject itself.
+What I’m pursuing is essence, not a predefined image.

-Starting some 10 years ago, and growing to be the center of my work since, the images I create reside somewhere between the subjective and shifting landscape of memory, and the surreal and quickly fading recollection of dreams upon waking.
+Since the mid 2000’s the images I create reside somewhere between the subjective, and shifting landscape of memory, and the surreal and quickly fading recollection of dreams upon waking.
 There is a constant search for the ungraspable.
 Familiar and unknown at the same time.
+A bit of mystery.

-I believe there must be constant evolution in my work to avoid becoming prisoner to a single style or technique.
-My goal is achieving a recognizable sensibility that can shift and adapt to be appropriate for each moment.
+I strive for constant evolution in my work to avoid becoming prisoner to a single expected style or technique.
+My goal is in achieving a recognizable sensibility that can shift and adapt to be appropriate for each moment and project.